 - Visuals are welcome.
 Please provide a reference or copyright information.
 Preferred are image file type as JPEG (also known as JPG), at least 950 pixels wide.
 For intricate designs or small text please send an image that is 2,000 pixels wide.

-- The core language for the blog is English
+- The core language for i2Insights is English

 - Both American and British spelling are acceptable.
 The index uses British spelling

-- We also welcome additional versions of blog posts in other languages
+- We also welcome additional versions of contributions in other languages

 - Provide a recent high resolution photo (head shot) of each author